 Wisdom teeth make up the third set of adult molars.
 Some people have theirs come in all at once while others have theirs come in partially or in stages.
 Our ancestors used to eat hard-to-chew foods such as meat, nuts and roots.
 In response to this, they needed powerful and large jaws.
 But with time, our diet has changed, and so have our jaws.
 The effect of this is that while some people may have proper wisdom teeth alignment, others have to experience discomfort and pain.

 Do I need to have my wisdom teeth removed?

-If you have received braces in the Pensacola area, it’s not always necessary to remove your wisdom teeth.
+If you have received braces in the Fort Walton Beach area, it’s not always necessary to remove your wisdom teeth.
 However, it can assert pressure on the adjacent teeth if there’s not enough room.
 You can also suffer swollen gums if there’s impaction behind the last tooth.
 Dr. Bowman can advise you on such problems, including suggestions for tooth removal.

 Will wisdom teeth ruin my orthodontic progress?

 If your child received braces in Fort Walton Beach, you could start noticing a relapse in tooth position.
 Surprisingly, the relapse is not inevitably caused by the growth of wisdom teeth.
 The main reason for this is age.
 As we age, our teeth begin to drift alongside the usual wear and tear.
 Jaw growth can also cause this undesirable effect of teeth pressing towards the tongue.
 This is the principal reason why we would remind you over and over to wear your retainer once you get your braces off.

 Wisdom tooth extraction may be necessary if the teeth are trapped beneath the gum line or if they erupt unusually.
 An oral surgeon can help with this procedure.